Rydberg95/interview-case/README.md

 *The insurance policy is the actual product that the customer buys, which gives a customer the right to later report an insurance claim.*
 The insurance policy object should (at least) have (1) a unique identifier and (2) a premium (price of the insurance.)
 Create a page similar to the one displaying claims, but for insurance policies.
 All though not mandatory, feel free to add styling of the page as you'd like.

+* **Import claims data from a data file**
+Inspect the file called *claims_data_to_import*.
+Create a new endpoint (e.g. "/import_claims") that reads the contents of this file, and imports into the application.
+When you're done with the import, the claims data should be visible alongside the generated claims in the claims list.

 * **Export the available claims data to a data file**
 Create a new web endpoint that, when visited, creates and saves a data file containing the claims data that is available.
 *Since the [pandas](https://pandas.pydata.org/) library is used for calculations carried out by ClaimBook (the application you would develop), solutions where this might be used are preferred.*